illumfx/steam-ban-watcher/README.md

 ## Features

-A few of the things you can do with Steam-Ban-Checker:
+A few of the things you can do with Steam-Ban-Watcher:

 * Add Steam Accounts
 * Automaticaly watch Steam Accounts for bans